SiLab-Bonn/Scarce/README.md

-# SiliconProperties
+# Scarce

-This software package is a collection of functions that describe silicon properties.
+Scarce stand for Silicon ChARge Collection Efficiency and is a software to calculate the charge collection efficiency of irradiated silicon sensors.
-All functions are mentioned with the source, so this package can act as a collection of most actual / accurate papers about the different silicon properties.
+Planar and 3D electrode configuration are supported.

-Each silicon property can be plotted against a parameter.
+Additionally a large collection of (semi-) empiric formulars is provided to calculate silicon properties.